jwmullally/iscsi-target-ramdisk/test/README.md

 ### UEFI vs Legacy BIOS boot

-The example VMs use CSM boot by default, as libvirt's UEFI implementation automatically enables SecureBoot.
+The example VMs use CSM boot by default.

-If you want to use UEFI anyway for testing, do the following:
+If you want to use UEFI for testing, do the following:

 * `mk-vm-test-*.sh`:

-  * Add `--boot UEFI`
+  * Add `--boot loader=/usr/share/edk2/ovmf/OVMF_CODE.fd,loader.readonly=yes,loader.type=pflash,nvram.template=/usr/share/edk2/ovmf/OVMF_VARS.fd,loader_secure=no`

 You may have to add EFI partitions in the kickstart/preseed files.